civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 18

-      **(1)** The Commissioner **must**, before December 31 in each year, ascertain the total amount of expenses incurred during the immediately preceding fiscal year for or in connection with the administration of this Act and the consumer provisions — excluding the expenses incurred in connection with the objects described in **subsections** 3(3) **and (4)** — and the amounts of any prescribed categories of those expenses in relation to any prescribed group of financial institutions and the external complaints body.
+      **(1)** The Commissioner must, before December 31 in each year, ascertain the total amount of expenses incurred during the immediately preceding fiscal year for or in connection with the administration of this Act and the consumer provisions — excluding the expenses incurred in connection with the objects described in subsections 3(3) and (4) — and the amounts of any prescribed categories of those expenses in relation to any prescribed group of financial institutions and the external complaints body.

   **(2)** Section 18 of the Act is amended by adding the following after subsection (5.5):